janemeenaghan/RADIOWALK/README.md

      - Station UI objects on map designed from color-coded, customized GMaps Markers and Circles
      - Add and Edit FloatingActionButtons in bottom right area to add or modify station
        - Add button click animation rearranges the line segments of it's + icon into a ✓ icon
      - Dark/light mode toggled by Toolbar button encompassing styles/themes for text, widget, and even Map styles simultaneously (Complex Feature #3?)
+(Stretch Feature)
 - Social Integration / Accounts (Stretch Feature):
   - On Launch, after splash screen, user directed through signup/login flow UI if not already logged in
   - Parse signup/login flow with option of linking to a Facebook profile at any time
   - 'Continue through Facebook' Facebook-directed signup/login flow

-Stretch features coming soon:
+More stretch features coming soon:
 - One-time operation to populate back4app with countless spread out Public Stations provided by Retrofit HTTP handling of Places SDK's Nearby Search
 - Social Integration:
   - Front-end interface implemented onto SlidePanelLayout's empty space when swiped up: